nfl/react-metrics/docs/Guides.md

 ### `api`

 An object, a class instance or a function which returns an object which exposes tracking APIs.
-You don't have to define `pageView` or `track` api, but keep in mind that `react-metrcis` will assume those methods to exist for auto page view and declarative tracking and throws when not available.
+You don't have to define `pageView` or `track` api, but keep in mind that `react-metrics` will assume those methods to exist for auto page view and declarative tracking and throws when not available.
 You can define `name` property in your api, which will be returned as part of tracking response.

 Example: